adrelanos/aeternity-wiki/Testnet-setup-start-and-use.md

 1. open your terminal client
 2. enter the screen session for node 3010: 'screen -r aeternity-3010'
-3. now you logged in to your node 3010 you got this: '>1 '
+3. now you logged into your node 3010 you got this: '>1 '
 4. enter this command: '*keys:new("YOUR_PSSWRD").*' (default password
    is: "abc")
 5. unlock your node for mining on æternity testnet: